microsoft/Application-Insights-Workbooks/Documentation/DataSources/PrivateWorkbooksDeprecation.md

 There are no changes to the behaviors of roles, or access control with these changes.

 # What happens if I don't Convert
 From June 30, 2021, you will not see your private workbooks in Azure Portal.
-You will be able to retrieve the content of the private workbooks for another 30 days (until June 30).
+You will be able to retrieve the content of the private workbooks for another 30 days (until July 31).